 The headteacher or head of school will acknowledge your complaint in writing within 10 school days.
-If further investigation is required, the headteacher will acknowledge receipt of your complaint within 10 school days and will advise you that a full response will be provided within a further 20 school days.
+If further investigation is required, the headteacher or head of school will acknowledge receipt of your complaint within 10 school days and will advise you that a full response will be provided within a further 20 school days.